 - pinch of salt

 - vanilla powdered sugar for sprinkling on top

 - butter for greasing the pan

-- Mix cherries with 50 g. of white sugar in a bowl and leave them for 30 minutes.
+- Mix the cherries with 50 g. of white sugar in a bowl and leave them for 30 minutes.

-- Beat eggs.
-Set aside.
+- Beat the eggs then set aside.

 - Add the cream and milk.
 Continue mixing.

-- Rub butter on baking pan.
+- Rub the butter on baking pan.

-- Bake in a pre-heated oven at 180 degrees Celcius for 40 minutes.
+- Bake in a pre-heated oven at 180 degrees Celsius for 40 minutes.
 To check if it's cooked, insert a toothpick at the center of the cake.
 If it comes out clean, then it is cooked.
 If it doesn't come out clean, then cook longer.

 - Let it cool.
 Sprinkle with vanilla powdered sugar on top before serving.
 Serve lukewarm or cold.